Flisk Blog

 Understanding Non-Negotiables

 Non-negotiables are unalterable factors in a relationship that you cannot compromise on.
 They can range from a potential partner’s personality traits, such as humor, open-mindedness, or independence, to shared values and beliefs like political or religious inclinations.
 Non-negotiables might also involve lifestyle choices or future objectives.
 Identifying and enforcing these non-negotiable things in a relationship is vital to ensure fulfillment and satisfaction.
 In fact, they can protect you from settling for less than you deserve.
+Non-negotiables in a relationship are often closely tied to an individual’s personality traits, life values, political or religious beliefs, and life goals.
+Here are some examples:- Personality Traits: Personality traits often shape what we need and expect from a relationship.
+Introverted individuals may view personal space and quiet time as non-negotiables, while extroverts may need regular social activities as part of their relationship non-negotiables.
+In both cases, these non-negotiables can be important aspects of the individual’s personality and can help maintain their mental well-being.
+These non-negotiables in a relationship are largely influenced by our personality, including MBTI and Enneagram types.

 - Life Values: A person’s values dictate their behavior, decisions, and overall view on life.
 In the context of relationships, these values can influence what they consider non-negotiable.
 For example, if for some people honesty is a highly valued trait, they would consider deceit or lying as non-negotiable and unacceptable behavior in a relationship.
 Similarly, if an individual values family, they may require a partner who also shares this priority.
 In this regard, it is crucial to understand your core values.